jonathanecm/stacked_vs_dodged/README.md

-# stacked_vs_dodged
+# stacked\_vs\_dodged
-Explore the effect that the context of the position of data has on people’s ability to find and extract information from plots accurately
+We designed an experiment to explore the effect that the context of the position of data has on people’s ability to find and extract information from plots accurately.
+We collected the data through a survey developed in Qualtrics and deployed through Amazon’s Mechanical Turk.
+We cleaned and analyzed the data using R. We found that data in dodged bars facilitates more precise information estimation compared to presenting data in a stacked bar.